-Top 5 ways Pittsburghers Are Using Outdoor Living Spaces Differently in 2020
+Top 5 ways Pittsburghers Are Using Outdoor Living Spaces

 The COVID-19 pandemic has clearly changed the way we work and spend our leisure time.
 This has had a significant effect on how Pittsburghers are using their outdoor living spaces and our landscape design process.
 Outdoor living is more important than ever this year as Pittsburghers are looking to get out of the house, spend vacation time (and money) at home, relieve stress, look for ways to socialize at a distance and adjust to the “new normal”.
 We have been talking with so many people who want to maximize their outdoor living spaces for 2020 and beyond.
 We thought it would be useful to share a list of the top 5 outdoor living ideas we have been designing and implementing this year.
 These can range from small retrofit landscape modifications to full scale landscape renovations.
 We have had some wonderful conversations with our clients on how we can make improvements to maximize their outdoor living experience and we see these fresh new ideas being popular for many years to come.

 Coming out of the Covid-19 spring we have been hearing so many people saying they are working in the basement and it’s so nice to take a few outdoor breaks during the day.
 Perhaps walk around the yard, have a seat in the garden, or have lunch on the patio.
 It didn’t take long for us to ask, “Hey, if you like it out here so much why not get out of the basement and just work outside!”.